sjyothsna25/Susmafia-Code-for-Good/README.md

 ### Proposed Solution
 With MafiaVerse, we aim to bring in together the aspiring candidates and Mafiosos to collaborate together to multiply the impact of sustainability leaders through the goal- oriented objectives.

-1. Our primary focus is to
+1.Our primary focus is to
 To make this interaction fun and excitement for the candidates as well as for the mafioso.

 2.We also propose a